aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

   lcCtype: en_US.UTF-8
 ```

-You can now connect to the `pg-database-sample` using the credentials stored in the `pg-connection` secret.
+You can now connect to the `pg-database-sample` using the credentials stored in the `pg-connection` Secret.

 ## Creating a PostgreSQL user
 Aiven uses the concept of *service user* that allows you to create users for different services.
 You can create one for the PostgreSQL instance.